China–United States trade war: China

 The trade war contributed to a rise in Chinese nationalism; the South China Morning Post reported that the conflict helped the Chinese Communist Party "shore up much-needed domestic support".
 The external pressure of the trade war allowed Chinese leader Xi Jinping to point to the United States' actions as a reason for China's economic slowdown.

 As of 2023, many Chinese solar panel manufacturers shifted their assembly operations from the US to Southeast Asian countries like Malaysia, Thailand, Vietnam, and Cambodia, according to the US Commerce Department.
-In 2025, China's GDP grew by 5.2% in April to June despite trade war escalation due to Chinese government support and front-loading shipments by Chinese factories before tariffs.
+In 2025, China's GDP grew by 5.2% in April to June despite the trade war escalation, due to Chinese government support and front-loading shipments by Chinese factories before tariffs.
 Amidst weak demand and impact of US tariffs, China had increased infrastructure spending and consumer subsidies, cutting interest rates to support their economy.
 The country's export shipments to the US fell by 33% in August.

 Following the tariffs implemented by President Trump in 2025, China decreased its oil imports from the United States by 90% and increased its oil imports from Canada.
 As of May 2025, Chinese companies stopped buying US soybeans and increased soybeans orders from Argentina, Uruguay, and Brazil.

 As of May 2025, China had reduced its US Treasury holdings for the third consecutive month since March, lowering them to US$756.3 billion from US$757.2 billion in April.
 This is the lowest amount since March 2009.

-As of 2025, China had continued to increase its overall trade surplus with non-US markets buying its exports.
+Despite the trade war and subsequent reductions in China's trade surplus with the United States, China continued to grow its overall trade surplus by 20% from 2024 to a record $1.19 trillion in 2025 with increasing exports to other countries.
+Some exports were also indirectly shipped to the United States through third countries, particularly those in Southeast Asia.

+As of July 2026, China's exports of rare earth magnets to the US reached 20% below the average level between 2022 and 2024 despite the trade truce in October 2025.